Beyond Single-Granularity Prompts: A Multi-Scale Chain-of-Thought Prompt Learning for Graph: Conclusion

 \section{Conclusion}

-In this paper, we propose MSGCOT, the first novel multi-scale prompt chain framework, thus addressing the key limitation of prompt granularity singularity in existing graph prompt tuning.
-The proposed low-rank coarsening network effectively captures hierarchical structural features while maintaining parameter efficiency.
-The method mimics the human thought process by gradually introducing different information from coarse to fine granularity during the prompt generation, ultimately generating more refined prompts.
-Experimental results show that compared to methods that only consider a single granularity, MSGCOT exhibits better performance, significantly outperforming existing benchmark methods.
+In this paper, we propose MSGCOT, a novel multi-scale prompt chain framework that addresses the limitation of single-granularity prompts in existing graph prompt tuning methods.
+The proposed low-rank coarsening network captures hierarchical structural features while remaining parameter-efficient.
+Inspired by the human thought process, MSGCOT progressively introduces information from coarse to fine granularity during prompt generation, leading to more refined prompts.
+Experimental results demonstrate that MSGCOT consistently outperforms single-granularity approaches and achieves superior performance.

+\begin{acks} This work was supported in part by the National Natural Science Foundation of China under Grants 62425605, 62133012, and 62303366, and in part by the Key Research and Development Program of Shaanxi under Grants 2025CY-YBXM-041, 2022ZDLGY01-10, and 2024CY2-GJHX-15. \end{acks}